Is Chicken Really Cheaper Than Paneer? (2026 India Price + Protein Breakdown)

 Optimal Strategy for Non-Vegetarians

 Non-vegetarians have an easier time hitting protein targets because chicken is calorie-efficient and affordable.
-But there is still a smarter way to use each protein.
+But there is still a smarter way to use each protein across the day.

 Time of DayBest ProteinServing